Long Island History

 1834

-- Long Island Rail Road (LIRR) lays it's first tracks
+- The Long Island Rail Road (LIRR) Company was established

 1827